Slaughter Pen Farm, Fredericksburg, Va.

 2009: The Trust installed an almost two-mile educational walking trail at Slaughter Pen Farm.
 The route is popular with locals, students of history and military units participating in staff rides to study lessons in leadership and tactics.

-June 2012: At the Trust's Annual Conference, CVBT representatives honored their commitment, presenting the final installment of their payment and receiving a standing ovation from grateful attendees.
+June 2012: At the Trust’s Annual Conference, CVBT representatives were honored for their commitment, presenting the final installment of their payment and receiving a standing ovation from grateful attendees.

 May 2022: The final payment on the loan was made, two years ahead of schedule.
-With the Slaughter Pen Farm now owned free-and-clear by preservationists, the Trust and its many partners turn toward celebrating the milestone.
+With the Slaughter Pen Farm now owned free and clear by preservationists, the Trust and its many partners turned toward celebrating the milestone.